neemsis/neemsis/README.md

 # Welcome to the GitHub for the NEEMSIS longitudinal survey!

-*Network, Employment, dEbt, Mobility, and Skills in South India Survey* (NEEMSIS), is a longitudinal data collection tool that aims at understanding the links between labour, skills, financial practices, social and migration dynamics and social networks formation in India through individual and household surveys.
+:wrench: *Network, Employment, dEbt, Mobility, and Skills in South India Survey* (NEEMSIS), is a longitudinal data collection tool that aims at understanding the links between labour, skills, financial practices, social and migration dynamics and social networks formation in India through individual and household surveys.

-The overall aim of this GitHub is to provide a platform for sharing the code needed to build and clean up the NEEMSIS databases and to construct relevant variables (assets, debt, etc.).
+:office: The overall aim of this GitHub is to provide a platform for sharing the code needed to build and clean up the NEEMSIS databases and to construct relevant variables (assets, debt, etc.).

-Feel free to visit the NEEMSIS website and use the data available on dataverse.
+:large_orange_diamond: Feel free to visit the NEEMSIS website and use the data available on dataverse.